Hdoc1509/nvim-config/README.md

 servers](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).
 Once you have all software requirements for desired LSP server, just add its server name inside list of servers in `plugins/nvim-lspconfig.lua`.

+## Troubleshooting

+- If you are a Windows user and have problems to install `treesitter` parser, install `zig` and retry to install.

 ## My other software configurations